 9.9.3.3 Measurement Capability

-UE PRS-RSRP measurement capability is as reported by the UE according to TS 37.355.
+UE PRS-RSRP measurement capability is as indicated by the UE in NR-DL-AoD-ProvideCapabilities according to TS 37.355 [34].

 9.9.3.4 Measurement Reporting Requirements

 This requirement assumes that the measurement report is not delayed by other LPP signalling on the DCCH.
 This measurement reporting delay excludes a delay uncertainty resulted when inserting the measurement report to the TTI of the uplink DCCH.
 The delay uncertainty is: 2 x TTIDCCH where TTIDCCH is the duration of subframe or slot or subslot when the measurement report is transmitted on the PUSCH with subframe or slot or subslot duration.
 This measurement reporting delay excludes any delay caused by no UL resources for UE to send the measurement report.